AAFC-BICoE/rpmout/README.md

 rpmout
 ======

-rpmout is a utility for creating user facing rpm information.
+rpmout is a utility for creating user facing rpm information written in Go.

 It extracts the rpm tag info (using the rpm command) and produces an HTML list fragment (default), JSON, simple text, and LaTeX.
 It can be restricted to the rpms that are implicated in a particular set of directories.